BoltzExchange/boltz-client/docs/README.md

 You can manually set the paths of `cln.rootcert`, `cln.privatekey` and `cln.certchain` instead of speciyfing the data directory as well.
 You might have to set the `cln.servername` option as well, if you are using a custom certificate.

+#### Standalone

+The daemon can also operate without a lightning node.
+In this case, you need to specify the `--standalone` CLI flag or set the `standalone` option to `true` in the configuration file.

 ### CLI

 We recommend running `boltzcli completions` to setup autocompletions for the CLI (only supported for zsh and bash).